-5. 8.1 The protest fee is returnable only if the protest is upheld or is withdrawn prior to the beginning of the effective treatment of the protest, or if it is decided that the protest is well founded.
+5. 8.1 The protest fee is returnable only if the protest is upheld or is withdrawn prior to the beginning of the effective treatment of the protest.

 5. 9 JURY APPROVAL OF SCORES AND PRIZE GIVING

 - 5. 9.1 The last action of the Jury President is to verify and approve the competition results of the Event and declare the Event valid providing it has been conducted in accordance with the rules and the decisions of the Jury. - 5.
 9.2 The scores of the event shall be final only after all protests have been dealt with by the Jury and the Jury has ceased its functions.
 The final scores must be made public before the prize giving is held. - 5.
 9.3 The Jury President shall verify and sign the final total scores before they are made public.